This pilot was started in April 2019, the DIF Minimal Viable Product (MVP) will be tested in the first quarter of 2020.

 The role of Red een Kind in the Malawi Pilot is to set up a general protection referral system framework (to be designed for the system), which can be used in different countries.
 It will include a list of different protection service providers linked to specific vulnerabilities.
 This way, people can easily find out where to go when they have a specific vulnerability for which they want to make an appointment at some service provider.
 They have mapped the protection service providers in Malawi, assessing the protection situation and referral pathway for protection issues and linking the system and participating piloting organizations to complementary protection services in the region.

-The role of Tearfund in Malawi has been to identify, engage and verify people in need in the crisis affected communities.
-Tearfund works through local partners and in the pilot they will support Ministry of Hope one of their long term partners in providing both development and humanitarian aid in Malawi.
-Tearfund has worked in Malawi building local organisations capacity in cash programming and with their help 121 has been able to gain valuable insights into program design & processes including having access to co design with the very people they help.
+The role of Tearfund in Malawi has been to identify, engage and verify people in need in the crisis-affected communities.
+Tearfund works through local partner Eagles & Ministry of Hope and in the pilot they will support Eagles, one of their long term partners in providing both development and humanitarian aid in Malawi.
+Tearfund has worked in Malawi building local organisations capacity in cash programming and with their help 121 has been able to gain valuable insights into program design & processes including having access to co-design with the very people they help.

 MORE ON 121’S TECH PARTNERS

-Tykn’s mission is “Providing access to human rights through digital identities.
+Tykn’s mission is “Creating a future of opportunity through digital identity.
 Because people matter.”
 And that is indeed what they have been working on: bringing privacy, data protection and efficiency to digital identities.

 510’s purpose is to “Improve speed, quality & cost-effectiveness of humanitarian aid by using data & digital”.
 It started 121 in 2017 as a way to reach this purpose.
 It leverages data science, technology and Human Centered Design to create its products.